uffe/awesome-react-components/readme.md

 # Video

-*Video related libraries.
+<em>Video related libraries.

 My app is dealing with lot's of video content.

-I have all kinds of needs and it would be nice to have a list of all great video-related react libraries.*
+I have all kinds of needs and it would be nice to have a list of all great video-related react libraries.</em>

  - [video-react](https://github.com/video-react/video-react) - A web video player built for the HTML5 world using React library.
  - [react-dailymotion](https://github.com/u-wave/react-dailymotion) - Dailymotion player component for React.